Cameron School

 The Cameron School is a historic school building in Nashville, Tennessee, United States.
-It was a school for African American students and was closed after desegregation in 1971.
-Construction began in 1939, and it was completed in 1940.
-It was built as a project of the Public Works Administration.
+A school for African American students, it closed after desegregation in 1971.

+Built as a project of the Public Works Administration, construction began in 1939 and was completed in 1940.
 It was designed by architect Henry C. Hibbs in the Gothic Revival architectural style.
 It was named in honor of Henry Alvin Cameron, a science teacher and World War I casualty.
 It has been listed on the National Register of Historic Places since March 15, 2005.